Our vision: A world without kidney cancer

 How we accomplish this: by striving to identify new opportunities for working collaboratively with other voluntary health organizations

 Metric: the number of relationships we have established continues to grow.
-As an example, from 2010 through 2013 we participated in various meetings in North America, Europe, Latin America, and Africa aimed at increasing public awareness of the need for improvement of public health care and the promotion of research.
-In 2013, we provided links to helpful information resources for patients who were confused and frustrated while attempting to register for health insurance under the newly implemented Affordable Care Act (also known as Obamacare)
+As an example, from 2010 through 2014 we participated in various meetings in North America, Europe, Latin America, and Russia aimed at increasing public awareness of the need for improvement of public health care and the promotion of research.
+In 2014, we provided links to information resources for patients who were attempting to register for health insurance under the newly implemented Affordable Care Act.

 Our capacity to attain these objectives, as well as being able to identify new ones, relies primarily on the level of public support for our mission.
 Monetary contributions are essential to this accomplishment.
 Even in the most difficult times, we strive to identify new sources of revenue, as well as identify new volunteers willing to assist us, so that our goals continue to be met.
 Our fulltime staff is very small, so volunteers are an essential sustaining asset.